axiomiety/axiomiety.github.io/llog/cisco_ios.markdown

 ### ACLs

+Standard Acccess Lists permit or deny an entire suite of protocols (e.g. all IP traffic).
+Extended Access List can look at L3/L4 headers - including source/destination addreses, protocol field (Network layer) and port number (Transport layer).

+ACLs can be placed inbound (before being routed) or outbound (after being routed).

 When using wildcards, each block size must start at either 0 or a multiple.
 E.g. if the block size is 32, you can't start at 5.

-Sandard access lists (1-99) can only filter on *source* IP address.
+Sandard access lists (1-99 and 1300-1999) can only filter on *source* IP address.

 You can add an ACL to VTYs: